 What impact are you making today?

-Thankfully, teachers see the benefit in exploring mindfulness-based approaches to teaching to complement their teacher training as they naturally learn to recognize and tend to individual behavioral patterns in themselves and their students.
+Thankfully, teachers see the benefit in exploring mindfulness-based approaches to teaching to complement their teacher training as they naturally learn to recognize and tend to individual behavioural patterns in themselves and their students.
 I’ve found it so important for us, as parents, teachers, and colleagues to understand our own triggers and patterns of behaviour so we don’t get caught in reacting to situations and are in fact able to respond wisely.
 Mindful Changes offers mindfulness classes and workshops to teach kids and teens the skills and practice of mindfulness to apply to their daily lives at home and at school.

 The science behind mindful learning